denten-books/plain-text/main.md

 answer) "the question of the subject [@kittler_gramophone_1999, xxxiv.]"

-I take Arno Schmidt's letter (which concludes Kittler's book), then, as an early waypoint (and a provocation) on the road to recovering the subject--a sense of communal "us" in Kittler's lament about data flows "once confined to books" but now increasingly "disappearing into black holes and black boxes [...] as artificial intelligences are bidding us farewell on the way to
+I take Arno Schmidt's letter (which concludes Kittler's book), then, as an early waypoint (and a provocation) on the road to recovering the subject---a sense of communal "us" in Kittler's lament about data flows "once confined to books" but now increasingly "disappearing into black holes and black boxes [...] as artificial intelligences are bidding us farewell on the way to